USPS carrier caught throwing package, swearing at teenager

 Lynda’s teenage son called her at work, hysterical that a strange woman had yelled at him.

-“We’ve never had any issues with any of the postal people, they’ve always been good to us,” Laurene Monet, who lives across the street said.
+“We’ve never had any issues with any of the postal people, they’ve always been good to us,” said Laurene Monet, who lives across the street.

 When we showed her the still frame of the mail carrier throwing the box, she was surprised.